Agave Notes & Photos

 Agave palmeri Palmer's Agave

-Agave palmeri is the most common agave species in southern Arizona, and is a familiar plant in desert grassland, chaparral, and Madrean evergreen woodland communities from 3500-6000 feet.
+Agave palmeri is the most common wild agave in southern Arizona, and is a familiar plant in desert grassland, chaparral, and Madrean evergreen woodland communities from 3500-6000 feet.
 Typical plants have long, narrow, swordlike leaves of uniform green, few or no offsets, and very tall flowerstalks.
 Plants growing at the lower limit of the elevation range often look quite different from the typical form, though they have not been formally described or given recognition as a separate variety.
 Leaf rosettes are much smaller, with grayish green color-banded leaves and abundant offsets or "pups".
 Flowerstalks are shorter, with fewer flowers and smaller seedpods.
-Plants bloom up to a month later than the typical variety, even though they are growing at a lower elevation.
+Plants bloom at 8-15 years old and may flower up to a month later than the typical variety.
 The smaller form may be an adaptation to hotter, drier growing conditions.
 With multiple offsets, plants may be more likely to survive predation by agave weevils and rhinoceros beetles.

 I have found the typical A. palmeri growing with the smaller form in the Santa Rita, Mule, Atascosa, and Empire Mountains, which suggests that the two are separate varieties, not just adaptations to local growing conditions.